 Below are just a few examples of possible individualized Career Training goals:

 When can I get started?

-OST uses a rolling admissions process.
+ICT uses a rolling admissions process.
 Students are accepted on a space-available basis.
-You are encouraged to take a placement test prior to attending one of our OST information sessions.
+You are encouraged to take a placement test prior to attending one of our ICT information sessions.
 The placement test (or a waiver, if you are a transfer student) is required prior to admission.